zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

 with the overwhelming complexity of a continuously evolving ecosystem of tools and technologies?
 MLOps frameworks promise to deliver the ideal balance between flexibility, usability and maintainability, but not all MLOps frameworks are created equal.
-In this post, we take a critical look at what makes an MLOps framework worth using and what we should expect from one."
+In this post, I take a critical look at what makes an MLOps framework worth using and what you should expect from one."
 category: mlops
 tags: mlops tooling zenml evergreen bigger-picture devops
 publish_date: May 24, 2022